tayganr/lakehouse/modules/module01a.md

 * Enable Change Data Capture
 * Create a Pipeline
-* Trigger Pipeline based on a Tumbling Window
 * Copy data changes to the data lake

 ## 1. Source Environment (dbo.Customers)